sissiok/GNRS/src/tools/shortest_path_generator/README.md

 of the matrices are effectively the square of the number of AS's, so be sure to allocate sufficient resources when running on large data sets.

-The shorest-path generator takes as input a topology file for different Autonomous Systems (AS's) and the associated cost of that inter-AS link.
-It then uses Djikstra's algorithm to compute the shorest-path between every pair of AS's and output it into a matrix file.
+The shortest-path generator takes as input a topology file for different Autonomous Systems (AS's) and the associated cost of that inter-AS link.
+It then uses Djikstra's algorithm to compute the shortest-path between every pair of AS's and output it into a matrix file.

 ## Building the Program ##
-To build the shorest path generator, run GMake with the makefile in the current directory.
+To build the shortest path generator, run GMake with the makefile in the current directory.
 If you use the default invocation, it should produce a binary output file named 'run.now'.